Maya Brady: Professional career

 On January 29, 2025, Brady was drafted in the fifth round, 19th overall, by the Talons in the inaugural Athletes Unlimited Softball League draft.
 During the 2025 AUSL season, she appeared in six games and hit .647 with one double, one home run and five RBI, and helped the Talons win the inaugural AUSL championship.

 Brady also plays for the Toyota Red Terriers of the Japan Diamond Softball League.
 As a rookie in 2025, she helped the Red Terriers win their third consecutive league championship (Diamond Series).

+During the 2025 AUSL season, Brady missed the first month of action due to a hamstring injury.
+She reached base in her first 10 plate appearances, going 7-for-7 with three walks.
+She finished the season with a .500 batting average in 22 at-bats.
+On December 1, 2025, she was drafted first overall by the Oklahoma City Spark in the AUSL expansion draft.

 International career

 Brady represented the United States at the 2024 Women's Softball World Cup and won a silver medal.
 She represented the United States at the 2025 World Games and won a gold medal.
+At the 2026 USA Softball International Cup, Brady was named Most Valuable Player of the tournament as the United States won gold.

 Personal life

 Brady's parents are Maureen Brady and Brian Timmons.
 Her mother was an All-American pitcher at Fresno State.
 She is the niece of former American football player Tom Brady and former Major League Baseball player Kevin Youkilis.
 Her younger sister Hannah plays college volleyball at Michigan.